ElMostafaIdrassi/OpenJPEGJNI/README.md

 ## What is OpenJPEGJNI and what does it bring ?

-OpenJPEGJNI is a fork of the original OpenJPEG open-source project (as found on github : https://github.com/uclouvain/openjpeg/) that **fixes the broken JNI code and bindings for only the decoder.**
+OpenJPEGJNI is a fork of the original OpenJPEG open-source project (as found on github : https://github.com/uclouvain/openjpeg/) that **fixes and improves the broken JNI code and bindings for only the decoder.**

 It also **provides binaries** of the **native libraries (the JNI and the OpenJP2 libraries)** for `Windows x86 and x86_64 architectures, for Linux x86 and x86_64 architectures, and for Android armeabi-v7a, arm64-v8a, x86 and x86_64 ABIs.`

-**ALL** the code, **with the exception of code under wrapping folder**, is the same as in **the version 2.3.0** of the original OpenJPEG repository, which is the latest release so far.
+**ALL** the code, **with the exception of code under wrapping folder**, is the same as in **the version 2.3.1** of the original OpenJPEG repository, which is the latest release so far.

 All the code that I had to modify / add is under the **wrapping** folder and the **root CMakeLists.txt**.
-In the following, I explain how I managed to make the JNI part of OpenJPEG work.
+In the following, I explain how I managed to make the JNI part of the OpenJPEG decoder build and work.

 Please note that only the **JNI decoder** has been **implemented** and **tested** under **Java 1.8**, on Windows, Linux and Android.

-## How I managed to make the JNI part of OpenJPEG wotk ?
+## How I managed to make the JNI part of OpenJPEG build and work ?

 The code in `wrapping/java/openjp2/JavaOpenJpegDecoder.c` and the `CMakeLists.txt` are outdated.
 It makes use of **old** and **deprecated** functions and structures, usually defined in files under `src/lib/openmj2 (e.g. openjpeg.h).`
-Therefore, in order to make the JNI part of OpenJPEG work and to be able to build native JNI libraries for Windows, Linux and Android / ARM, I had to get rid of the old and deprecated code and replace it with the newest one from the latest release of OpenJPEG, v.2.3.0.
+Therefore, in order to make the JNI part of OpenJPEG work and to be able to build native JNI libraries for Windows, Linux and Android / ARM, I had to get rid of the old and deprecated code and replace it with the newest one from the latest release of OpenJPEG, v.2.3.1.

     cd wrapping/java/openjp2